-Seafarers through history have discovered that Sea Surface Salinity (SSS) varies from place-to-place: SSS in the open ocean generally ranges between 32 and 37 psu, but may be much lower near fresh water sources or as high as 42 in the Red Sea.
+Seafarers through history have discovered that Sea Surface Salinity (SSS) varies from place-to-place: SSS in the open ocean generally ranges between 32 and 37 PSU (practical salinity unit), but may be much lower near fresh water sources or as high as 42 in the Red Sea.
 Between 300 and 600 AD, awareness of changes in salinity, temperature, and smell helped Polynesians explore the southern Pacific Ocean.

 In the 1870s, scientists aboard H.M.S.
 Challenger, the scientific expedition that started modern oceanography, systematically measured salinity, temperature, and water density in the world's oceans.
 Over the years techniques for measuring such ocean water properties have changed drastically in method and accuracy.
-Aquarius is a NASA Pathfinder mission that provided a new type of SSS measurement through an innovative use of technology.
+Aquarius was a NASA Earth Systems Science Pathfinder mission that provided a new type of SSS measurement through an innovative use of technology.

-Although everyone knows that seawater is salty, few know that even small variations in SSS can have dramatic effects on the water cycle and ocean circulation .
-This is why long-term, accurate, global maps of SSS - such as those to be delivered by Aquarius (2011-2015) and the higher resolution SMAP satellite (active since 2015) - are crucial to climate studies.
+Although everyone knows that seawater is salty, few know that even small variations in SSS can have dramatic effects on the water cycle and ocean circulation.
+This is why long-term, accurate, global maps of SSS - such as those delivered by Aquarius (2011-2015) and the higher resolution SMAP satellite (active since 2015) - are crucial to climate studies.
 Learn more about NASA's SSS satellites here.